fluent/fluent-bit-docs/administration/configuring-fluent-bit/classic-mode/variables.md

 When Fluent Bit starts, the configuration reader will detect any request for `${MY_VARIABLE}` and will try to resolve its value.

+If Fluent Bit is running on systemd, environment variables are to be sourced from these files:
+* `/etc/default/fluent-bit` (Debian based system)
+* `/etc/sysconfig/fluent-bit` (Others)

+They are only loaded if exists.

 ## Example

 Create the following configuration file \(`fluent-bit.conf`\):